What is involved in English GCSE studies?

 How do Ruth's courses work?

-Ruth's courses have been set up to ensure students get the depth of knowledge needed to excel in the exams.
+Ruth's courses are designed to give students the depth of knowledge needed to succeed in GCSE English.

-Each course will focus on one literature text or one language paper and will run for 6/7 weeks (the duration of a half term).
+• Each course focuses on one literature text or one language paper

 Drag to resize